DavidSchirduan/technicalgrimoire/_posts/2025-01-17-valley-campaign-writeup.md

 ## Ten Thorn Tavern (Fame: x3)

 The players own an old tavern together.
 They've invested time and money to upgrade its features, and are growing in fame and fortune (however slowly).
+It also acts as a secret base for the Riverkeeper League.

 | Feature    | Score | Notes |
 | -------- | ------- | ------- |